If you wish to enter the healthcare industry without having to attend years of schooling, medical assistance might be the best career choice for you.

 The national average salary for medical assistants was also reported to be $37,190 or $17.88 per hour.

 Also see: Which Medical Assistant Certificate is Best?

-What is Better: Medical Assistant Degree or Certificate?
+What is Better: a Medical Assistant Degree or a Certificate?

-When making a decision about the type of medical assistant education that suits you best, it is important to consider factors such as cost, program duration, and the credentials obtained.
+When deciding on the type of medical assistant education that suits you best, it is important to consider factors such as cost, program duration, and the credentials obtained.